 A premium electric shaver will use a powerful internal motor with plenty of torque to drive the blades and cut hairs without tugging.

 A powerful motor is essential to minimise resistance while you shave.
-It’s therefor important that you choose your electric shaver wisely, as a cheap motor can be the root of your problem.
+It’s therefore important that you choose your electric shaver wisely, as a cheap motor can be the root of your problem.

 Both electric shavers we recommend for sensitive skin automatically adjust to stubble thickness, maximizing motor power output at all times.